 Location, locationA chamber study came up with four possible locations for the convention center.
 Early renderings showing the proposed downtown park include the convention center on the park’s east side, south of the Ford Center.
 Jim Cowan, executive director of the Bricktown Association, said although the group supports MAPS 3, some merchants are concerned about putting the convention center next to the park, because it would actually be farther away from Bricktown than a possible location south of Bricktown at the Producer’s Co-op, a cotton mill that went up for sale last year.
 "We’re pro-MAPS,” Cowan said.
 "We just want to make sure that convention center is carefully and closely studied.”
 Supporters of the location east of the park point to Houston.
 Houston’s George R. Brown Convention Center is next to Discovery Green Park, which is similar in concept to the MAPS 3 park.
 John Klumb, spokesman for the convention center in Houston, said selling the convention center to meeting planners became much easier when the park opened last year.
 A third possible location for Oklahoma City’s convention center is a lumber yard next to the cotton mill, and the fourth is on the north side of Bricktown.
 Williams said although he likes the idea of having a convention center next to the park, all proposed locations have advantages and disadvantages.
 "I think it’s way too early to make these kind of decisions,” Williams said.
 "There were renderings for the MAPS projects in 1993 because people wanted to see where stuff would go.
 Nothing got built where those renderings showed.”

 TimelineIf MAPS 3 passes, don’t expect to see the convention center built right away.
+Cornett said the city hasn’t decided which projects will be built first and will make those decisions with the help of a citizen’s oversight committee.
 Ongoing coverage: MAPS 3